Grez00/SoftwareRenderer/README.md

 The library has only one external dependency, *stb_image*, which it requires for loading images (for textures).
 The final output of the library is a FrameBuffer containing all of the pixel colors and depth values for a single frame.
 You can then use whatever other library you want to output these pixels to the screen.
 The demo file, *main.cpp*, uses SDL3.

-To use the library yourself, place *lib/librenderer.a* in your own lib folder, and place everything within *include/renderer* into your include folder.
-Be sure to include the library when compiling.
-A Makefile which builds the library from source is also provided.
+Should you want to use the library yourself, a Makefile which builds it from source is provided.